yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 TIMSS scales are produced using item response theory (IRT) to estimate average scores for mathematics, science, advanced mathematics, and physics for each jurisdiction.
 IRT identifies patterns of response and uses statistical models to predict the probability of answering an item correctly as a function of students’ proficiency in answering other questions.
 That is, student responses to the assessment questions are analyzed to determine the percentage of students responding correctly to each multiple-choice question and the percentage of students achieving in each of the score categories for constructed-response questions.

 The TIMSS achievement scale was established in 1995 based on the combined achievement distribution of all countries that participated in TIMSS 1995.
 To provide a point of reference for country comparisons, the scale centerpoint of 500 was located at the mean of the combined achievement distribution.
 The units of the scale were chosen so that 100 scale score points corresponded to the standard deviation of the distribution.
-In the IDE, Average of Countries shows the TIMSS scale centerpoint when “All students” is selected at Step 2 as the independent variable.
+In the IDE, Average of Countries shows the TIMSS scale centerpoint when “All cases” is selected at Step 2 as the independent variable.

 #### Percentages
 This statistic shows the percentage of students as a row percentage.
 For example, if the first column lists countries, then each country will display its own percentage distribution across its row.
 By default, percentage distributions do not include missing data, although there is an option to include them.

 #### Standard deviations
-The standard deviation is a measure of how widely or narrowly dispersed scores are for a particular dataset.
+The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular dataset.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the average score of a dataset is 500 and the standard deviation is 100, it means that 95 percent of the scores in this dataset fall between 300 and 700.
 The standard deviation is the square root of the variance.

 #### Percentiles
 This statistic shows the threshold (or cutpoint) score for the following: